Political History of the EU

 Online resources

-Course materials, including academic readings, will be made available on the course's Moodle page at least one week prior to each class.
-When required (and specified on Moodle), students are expected to review these materials in advance to prepare for the lectures and discussions.
-The lecture slideshows will be made available online after each session.
+Readings and other learning materials will be made available on the course’s Moodle page at least one week before each class.
+When required (as indicated on Moodle), students are expected to review these materials in advance to prepare for lectures and discussions.
+Lecture slideshows will be uploaded progressively throughout the fall session.

 Faculty or entity